raul-ortega/u360gts/wiki/hardware-list-of-components.md

 # List of Components

+**Please, take into account that the frame is still a work in progress and this list might change**.

 This list of components is suitable for the [u360gts official 3d printted frame](https://github.com/raul-ortega/u360gts/blob/master/wiki/hardware-frame.md).
 Other alternatives to this list are possible for other frames, please contact the community of users to get mor information.

 ## Mandatory parts: